WebAssembly/stack-switching/proposals/tasks/Explainer.md

 In WebAssembly, this takes the form:
 ```
 (func $addAllElements (param $count i32) (param $els i32) (result i32)
+  (local $generator $generator)
+  (handle
-  (local $generator (task.new $arrayGenerator (local.get $count) (local.get $els)))
+    (fiber.spawn $arrayGenerator (local.get $count) (local.get $els))
+    (trap) ;; do not expect generator to return yet
+    (event $identify (param ref $generator)
+      (local.set $generator)
+    )
+  )

   (local $total i32)
   (local.set $total i32.const 0)
   (loop $l
-    (block $on-end
-      (block $on-yield (i32) ;; 'returned' by the generator when it yields the next element
+    (handle $body
-         (task.resume (local.get $generator) ($next ))
+      (fiber.resume (local.get $generator) $next ())
-         (event.switch ($yield $on-yield) ($end $on-end))
-      )
+      ;; The generator returned, exit $body, $lp
+      (event $yield (param i32)
         (local.get $total) ;; next entry to add is already on the stack
         (i32.add)
         (local.set $total)
         (br $l)
+      )
+      (event $end ;; not used in this example
+        (br $body)
+      )
+    )
-    ) ;; ending the iteration
+  )
   (local.get $total)
   (return)
 )
-  (unreachable)
-)
 ```
-Since `$addAllElements` is likely not itself a task, we do not start it with a blocking preamble&mdash;as we had to do with the generator.
+The first task of `$addAllElements` is to establish a new fiber to handle the generation of elements of the array.
+We start the generator running, which impies that we first of all need to wait for it to report back its identity. `fiber.spawn` is like `fiber.resume`, in that if the function returns, the next instruction will execute normally.
+However, we don't expect the generator to return yet, so we will trap if that occurs.

-The structure of the consumer takes the form of an unbounded loop, with a forced termination when the generator signals that there are no further elements to generate.
-This is taken into account by the fact that the `event.switch` instruction has two event tags it is looking for: `$on-next` and `$on-end`.
+The main structure of the consumer takes the form of an unbounded loop, with a forced termination when the generator signals that there are no further elements to generate.
+This can happen in two ways: the generator function can simply return, or it can (typically) `fiber.retire` with an `$end` event.
+Our actual generator returns, but our consumer code can accomodate either approach.

+>In practice, the style of generators and consumers is dictated by the toolchain.
+It would have been possible to structure our generator differently.
+For example, if generators were created as suspended fibers&mdash;using `fiber.new` instructions&mdash;then the initial code of our generator would not have suspended using the `$identify` event.
+However, in that case, the top-level of the generator function should consist of an `event` block: corresponding to the first `$next` event the generator receives.
+>In any case, generator functions enjor a somewhat special relationship with their callers and their structure reflects that.

 Again, as with the generator, if an event is signaled to the consumer that does not match either event tag, the engine will trap.
-A toolchain wishing to implement a more robust execution can arrange to have an additional tag used for exceptions, for example.
-We will see this in how we handle access asynchronous I/O functions.

 ### Cooperative Coroutines

 Cooperative coroutines, sometimes known as _green threads_ or _fibers_ allow an application to be structured in such a way that different responsibilities may be handled by different computations.
-The reasons for splitting into such fibers may vary; but one common scenario is to allow multiple sessions to proceed at their own pace.
+The reasons for splitting into such threads may vary; but one common scenario is to allow multiple sessions to proceed at their own pace.

-In our formulation of fibers, we take an _arena_ based approach: when a program wishes to fork into separate fibers it does so by creating an arena or pool of fibers that represent the different activities.
-The arena computation as a whole only terminates when all of the fibers within it have completed.
+In our formulation of green threads, we take an _arena_ based approach: when a program wishes to fork into separate threads it does so by creating an arena or pool of fibers that represent the different activities.
+The arena computation as a whole only terminates when all of the threads within it have completed.
 This allows a so-called _structured concurrency_ architecture that greatly enhances composability[^1].

 [^1]: However, how cooperative coroutines are actually structured depends on the source language and its approach to handling fibers.
 We present one alternative.

+Our `$arrayGenerator` was structured so that it was entered using a `fiber.spawn` instruction; which implied that the `$arrayGenerator`'s first operation involved suspending itself with an `$identify` event.

+In our threads example, we will take a different approach: each thread will be associated with a fiber function, but will be created as a suspended fiber.
+This allows the fiber arena manager to properly record the identity of each thread as it is created and to separately schedule the execution of its managed threads.

-#### Structure of a Fiber
+#### Structure of a Green Thread
-We start with a sketch of a fiber, in C-style pseudo-code, that adds a collection of generated numbers, but yielding to the arena scheduler between every number:
+We start with a sketch of a thread, in C-style pseudo-code, that adds a collection of generated numbers, but yielding to the arena scheduler between every number:
 ```
-void adderFiber(task *thisTask, task *generatorTask){
+void fiber adderThread(fiber *thisThred, fiber *generatorTask){
   int total = 0;
   while(true){
-    switch(pause_fiber(thisTask)){
+    switch(pause_thread(thisThred)){
-      case cancel_fiber:
+      case cancel_thread:
         return; // Should really cancel the generator too
       case go_ahead_fiber:{
         switch(next(generator)){